Home Remedies for an Odorless Kitchen and Bathroom

 In the bathroom, the main enemy is damp.
 The room is closed, with little ventilation, there are wet towels that are anything but odorless.

 Tips for an odorless kitchen

-So, it helps to switch on the extraction hood.
+To help with this, turn on the extraction hood.
 Additionally, follow one or more of these practical and simple pieces of advice:

-- Lemon: you can put lemon peels in a container with water and put it in the oven or microwave, to eliminate the smell of fried foods.
+You can put lemon peels in a container with water and put it in the oven or microwave to eliminate the smell of fried foods.
 You can also put lemon in the oil to absorb the smells.

-- Coffee: whole coffee beans banish bad odors.
+Whole coffee beans banish bad odors.
 Simply place coffee beans in the corners of the kitchen.
 Coffee exudes a pleasant aroma that spreads throughout the home.

-- Home air fresheners: you can put infusions of spices in a spray bottle and use them easily.
+You can put infusions of spices in a spray bottle and use them easily.
 For example, citrus fruits (orange or lemon) combine very well with ground cinnamon and white vinegar.

 Goodbye to bad odors in the bathroom

-- Perfume the room with natural essences: dried flower petals are ideal for perfuming rooms.
+Dried flower petals are ideal for perfuming rooms.
 Mix them and put them out in a bowl or little bag.
 Their fragrance can be enhanced with a little alcohol or rose essence.

 We recommend you read: The Best Ways to Disinfect Your Bathroom